Atherigona reversura

-Atherigona reversura, the bermudagrass stem maggot, is a muscid shoot-fly.
-The genus comprises more than 220 species, and some of them are very damaging pests in agriculture.
+Atherigona reversura, the bermudagrass stem maggot, is a shoot fly (genus Atherigona) in the family Muscidae.
+The genus comprises around 300 species, and some of them are very damaging pests in agriculture.
 The bermudagrass stem maggot takes its name from its host preference for bermudagrass (Cynodon dactylon) and stargrass (Cynodon nlemfuensis).

 Description

 This small fly has an angular head, transparent wings, and the adult fly is colored between gray and yellow.
 Males have a rounded abdomen and are smaller than females.
 The abdomen in the females is larger and pointed.
 The larvae are cylindrical, white and have mouthhooks that are used to masticate the tender parts of the new shoots.

 Location

 Atherigona reversura is native to Central and Southeast Asia.